dpinyol/teampass-cli/README.rst

 It is a simple command line interface for Teampass (https://teampass.net).
 ``teampass-cli`` provides an executable called ``tpcli``

 **IMPORTANT**: To use the teampass-cli, you need to modify the file ``api/functions.php`` on the server there Teampass was installed.
-The modified version of the file ``api/functions.php`` is located in the lib folder.
+The modified version of the file ``api/functions.php`` is located in the lib folder in this repository.
+This moodified version of functions.php is tested with Teampass 2.1.27.35 and 2.1.27.36

+Current version of functions.php is synchronized with the upstream version in Teampass repository.

+As for the changes in the functions.php that have been made:
+**API methods have been added to the function _restGet()_:**
+1. For CLI **list** sub-command:
+- /list/folders
+- /list/items

+2. Get item and folder by ID:
+- /get/item/{item_id}
+- /get/folder/{folder_id}

+3. Search item and folder by Title:
+- /find/items/{item_title}
+- /find/items/{folder_title}

 Installation
 ************